 – Janelle

 Serve it as-is for a light, veggie-forward dinner (feels like a reset meal, tastes like a win), or spoon it over pasta, rice, or even toast (trust me) to make it heartier.
-And if you’re into easy dinners that taste like more than the sum of their parts, you’ll love my no-fuss zucchini and beef casserole, which is similarly quick, cozy, and very real-life approved!
+And if you’re into easy dinners that taste like more than the sum of their parts, you’ll love my no-fuss zucchini and ground beef casserole, which is similarly quick, cozy, and very real-life approved!
+Or, for another quick ground turkey dinner that comes together in one pan, my turkey taco skillet is a weeknight-reliable option with a completely different flavor direction.

 Ground turkey, zucchini, tomato sauce, parmesan, basil, spices, and oil on a table.

-Welcome to My Kitchen – Let’s Make this Ground Turkey & Zucchini Skillet!
+Welcome to My Kitchen, Let’s Make this Ground Turkey and Zucchini Dinner

 Jump to Recipe Instructions